NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 ##### Recommended Action

-Upgrade without getting involved in this for now.
+1. Upgrade without getting involved in this for now.
 Everything will continue to work just fine this way.

-Consider fixing on internal/developer geodatabases (e.g. Staging), as these have few users/roles and can be constructed over time without de-syncing datasets.
+2. Fix on internal/developer geodatabases (e.g. Staging), as these have few users/roles and can be constructed over time without de-syncing datasets.

 #### Partner Notification & Testing